 Interesting fact:

 The author somehow happened to watch a program where a Dutch couple living on duty abroad (even in Russia, it seems) was interviewed about their life.
-When the reporter asked a question “what is especially Dutch you most of all lack in a foreign land?”, then received a short answer - "HEMA".
+When the reporter asked a question “what is especially Dutch you most of all lack in a foreign land?”, then I received a short answer - "HEMA".
 A consumer society, they definitely will not miss birch trees.